 Now that you know which machine is right for you, congratulations!
 You can go ahead and buy one.
 But before that, there are some aspects to consider that are common to both treadmills and exercise bikes.
 The topics discussed below are for both types of machines.

 There is an extremely wide price range when it comes to these products.
-Machines can cost anywhere from $200 to upwards of $2000.
+Machines can cost anywhere from under $300 to upwards of $2000.
 As the price increases, you will find that the machines have more and more features added to them.
 The quality of the machine will also differ.
 If you are a beginner or if you can’t afford high-end products, then there is no need to worry too much.
 A cheap machine will still serve you quite well.
 What matters here is that you have decided to take fitness into your own hands and money should not get in the way.

-Size and weight capacity
+Size and the weight capacity

 Most treadmills and exercise bikes can handle far more than the average person’s weight.
 For people who are morbidly obese, it is still a good idea to check the weight capacity just in case.
 The dimensions are also something you might want to consider.
 The length and width of these machines do vary a little and individuals may have certain requirements or preferences.